mel-acurto/mel-acurto/README.md

 👋 Hi, I’m @mel-acurto

 👀 I’m a Mechanical engineer who loves art, technology and sustainability.
 I'm often designing and building animatronics, props, theater sets, to functional consumer products.
 You can also find me creating short-films, editing videos, creating some VFX shots during my free time.
-I would say I'm a Jack-of-all-Trades as I've worked in the past in multiple different sectors as a gym equipment technician, sustainability planner, mechanical designer and as a packaging engineer.
+I would say I'm a Jack-of-all-Trades as I've worked in the past in multiple different sectors as a website UI/UX designer, a gym equipment technician, sustainability planner, mechanical designer and as a packaging engineer.

 🌱 I’m constantly learning new topics using python, SQL, C/C++